the-working-party/liquid-docs/README.md

 ```

 A parser for [Shopify liquid doc tags](https://shopify.dev/docs/storefronts/themes/tools/liquid-doc)
-that allows you to extract the `{% doc %}` content of a liquid file into an object, check liquid files
+that allows you to extract the `{% doc %}` content of a liquid file into an object and check liquid files
-to make sure they all have a doc block and auto generate a doc site for all your liquid files.
+to make sure they all have a doc block.
+Written in Rust and compiled to WASM to make it run in node and the browser.

 <br>